Urban Informatics Minor

 - This course teaches students introductory methods to design transportation systems and informatics to evaluate the behavioral response of travelers.
 It trains students in fundamental problem solving skills needed to manage cyber-physical transportation networks in a smart cities era.
 The course is divided into three parts: (1) framework for analyzing urban systems under congestion and queueing, (2) intelligent transportation systems (ITS) to connect traveler decisions to system operations, and (3) constrained optimization methods to design and manage complex urban systems.

-Prerequisite: (MA-UY 2224 or an approved equivalent) or Adviser's approval
+Prerequisite: (MA-UY 2224 or equivalent) or permission of the Civil Engineering Program Advisor.

 - 4 Credits Data Structures and Algorithms CS-UY1134